-About the Chef's Classic roasting pan: Chef's Classis is a less expensive Cuisinart line than the Multi-Clad Pro.
+About the Chef's Classic roasting pan: Chef's Classic is a less expensive Cuisinart line than the Multi-Clad Pro.
 This roasting pan is clad stainless, but the stainless isn't the best quality (the primary reason to get an All-Clad roaster).
-But at this price, you can take the chance because you can replace about 4-5 times over before getting close to the A/C price.
+But at this price, you can take the chance because you can replace it 4-5 times over before getting close to the All-Clad price.

 Otherwise, this pan is a good shape, it comes with a stainless rack, and it has decent handles for maneuverability.
 What else do you need?

 Roasting pans can get stained pretty fast, so easy cleaning is really attractive feature.
 This pan has a really nice rack with handles for easy lifting from the pan (ideal for when you want that meat to rest while you make a gravy).
-The handles are still going to get spattered and stained, but overall, much easier to care for.
+The handles are still going to get spattered and stained, but overall, nonstick will be easier to care for.

 What Size Roasting Pan Should You Get?

 In general, you want a pan that's approximately 16 inches by 13 inches, not including handles.
-This is large enough for a big turkey and just about anything else.
+This is large enough for a large turkey and just about anything else.

 If you have a small oven, you should get one with handles that don't stick out too much, or that fold down.